 Meals will be served for volunteers at 8:30am (breakfast) and 12:30pm (lunch).
-Food and beverage vendors typically serve sample sizes.
-Volunteers are free to partake during breaks or down time.
+Volunteers may also consume food and beverages from vendors between 2:00pm and 6:00pm.

 TRANSPORTATION AND PARKING

-Volunteers are responsible for travel costs to and from the venue.
-PNE will pay for or reimburse parking fees incurred during volunteer assignment.
+Volunteers are responsible for all travel costs to and from the venue.

 Event volunteers will receive assignments from Dwight Eaton; email email@example.com; cell 469-556-5598.